 This is where you will put your 1×6 in the middle of your barn door.

 Next, put wood glue on your piece of 1×6 and put in place.

 You’ll want to make sure you give your door a good once over with a power sander.
 You could totally do this by hand but let’s be real, why would anyone wanna do that if you ain’t gotta?

 Next comes time for stain!
 I don’t know if I ever want to use a different stain ever.
-I promise we try.
-We have tried multiple stains on multiple different kinds of wood and we keep coming back to old faithful.
+I promise we’ve tried.

 Adding A Mirror To Our Barn Door

 We had a full length mirror leaning up against our wall, but a certain one year old got buck one time and knocked it over and broke it.

 So, we needed another solution.
 One that allowed us to have a full length mirror but not have it on the floor.